Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems: Predicting new planets with the Titius-Bode rule

 \section{Predicting new planets with the Titius-Bode rule}

-From its conception, Titius-Bode rule was used as a predictive tool for discovering orbits of various celestial bodies in our Solar System.
+From its conception, Titius-Bode rule was used as a predictive tool for discovering orbits of some celestial bodies in our Solar System.
 The original form of the law described well the distances of the known planets from the Sun, provided a gap between Mars and Jupiter was admitted.
 Since the law was working so well for all the known planets, and moreover it adapted almost perfectly to the ``new comer" Uranus (discovered in 1781), people started taking it seriously, and searched a planet in between Mars and Jupiter for about twenty years.
-The endeavor was crowned with success when Piazzi discovered Ceres (the first asteroid) in 1801.
+The endeavor was crowned with success when finally Piazzi observed Ceres (the first and largest asteroid) in 1801.

 In the previous sections we showed that the modern formulation of the law, Eq.~\eqref{tbl}, is in good agreement with the recent data of a large number of exoplanetary systems.
-Therefore it sounds natural to attempt harnessing TB rule, in order to successfully predict orbits of possible ``missing'' celestial bodies, perhaps just in those systems where the agreement with the law is, apparently, less striking (see also e.g. Refs.\cite{bovaird1,scholkmann1,bakos,bovaird2,lara}).
+Therefore it sounds natural to attempt harnessing TB rule, in order to successfully predict orbits of possible ``missing'' celestial bodies, perhaps just in those systems where the agreement with the law is, apparently, less striking (on this see also e.g. Bovaird \& Lineweaver (2013); Scholkmann (2013); Huang \& Bakos (2014); Bovaird et al. (2015); Lara et al. (2020)).

 Our procedure for achieving such predictions is described in what follows, and it appears quite straightforward.
-To our understanding, the predictions are readily experimentally testable in present or future exploratory exoplanetary missions (e.g. PLATO~\cite{plato}, ARIEL~\cite{ariel}, TOLIMAN~\cite{toliman}, etc.).
+To our understanding, the predictions are readily experimentally testable in present or future exploratory exoplanetary missions (see e.g. PLATO; ARIEL; TOLIMAN).